chulack/SimpleCalculator/README.md

 - `index.html` - Is the main view. **renderer process**.
 - `/front-end` - all the assets such as the styling, controller, model, etc.

-You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/latest/tutorial/quick-start).
+You can learn more about Electron from the [Quick Start Guide](https://electronjs.org/docs/latest/tutorial/quick-start).

 ## To Use